brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 These are similar to the aikar flags, but with shorter, more frequent pauses, less aggressive G1 mixed collection and more aggressive background collection:
 ```
--XX:+UseG1GC -XX:MaxGCPauseMillis=37 -XX:+PerfDisableSharedMem -XX:G1HeapRegionSize=16M -XX:G1NewSizePercent=23 -XX:G1ReservePercent=20 -XX:SurvivorRatio=32 -XX:G1MixedGCCountTarget=3 -XX:G1HeapWastePercent=20 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5.0 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:GCTimeRatio=99 -XX:G1ConcRSHotCardLimit=16
+-XX:+UseG1GC -XX:MaxGCPauseMillis=37 -XX:+PerfDisableSharedMem -XX:G1HeapRegionSize=16M -XX:G1NewSizePercent=23 -XX:G1ReservePercent=20 -XX:SurvivorRatio=32 -XX:G1MixedGCCountTarget=3 -XX:G1HeapWastePercent=20 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5.0 -XX:GCTimeRatio=99 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:G1ConcRSHotCardLimit=16
 ```

-**NOTE: Java 21 depreciated the `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag, remove them when using Java 21**
+> NOTE: Java 21 depreciated the `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag, remove them when using Java 21 as they aren't needed

-`G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency/dureation of your young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
+> Note: `G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency/dureation of your young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
 Alternatively, you can raise it and set `G1MixedGCCountTarget` to 2 or 1 to make mixed garbage collection even lazier (at the cost of higher memory usage).

 <br/>